 August 20th, 2020

-"Since the establishment of San Elizario as the first county seat in March of 1850, photographers have used still photography to capture the people and events of El Paso."
+"Since the establishment of San Elizario as the first county seat in March of 1850, photographers have used still photography to capture the people, events and structures of El Paso."

 The arrival of the railroads in 1880's was a notable turn in West Texas history, as it raised El Paso from an unassuming desert town into a thriving, bustling city of businessmen, gamblers, entrepreneurs, prostitutes and outlaws.
 No other city in America could show it's true western grit like El Paso did, and indeed, true lawlessness was a big part of it.